Our Story + Beliefs

 who value worshiping God together, in the context of a multi-generational congregation.

-who value Care Groups where we can grow and multiply through study, sharing and prayer.
+who value Life Groups where we can grow and multiply through study, sharing and prayer.

 We are affiliated with the Canadian Conference of Mennonite Brethren Churches.
 Our heritage comes out of the Anabaptist-Mennonite movement of sixteenth century Europe with its strong commitment to the Word of God.
 The word "Brethren" emphasizes the ministry of all God's people in our church.
 Although we began with strong ethnic roots we have grown to embrace people of all races and denominations in the Body of Christ.